 Hoi An offers a couple of decent day trip possibilities including ancient Khmer style ruins and some outlying islands.
 I love checking out ancient ruins so I decided to go to My Son, a UNESCO World Heritage Site that is around an hour away from Hoi An.
 My Son is an ancient Hindu archeological complex, built by the Champa people who used the inhabit the region around Central Vietnam.
 There were originally over 70 temples around My Son as documented by the French during the 19th century but much of these were destroyed during the Vietnam War.
 Today, only around 18 structures remain.

 After your trip to My Son, you can either head back to Hoi An to relax for a couple more days or head to Da Nang, the largest city in the area.
 There is not much here in terms of tourist attractions but if you are catching a flight from Da Nang International Airport, you might want to stop by places such as the Marble Mountain – limestone rock formations with temples and shrines hidden inside caves or Ba Na Hills – a hill station which has become a theme park of sorts.
 The latter is a better destination if you’re visiting with children.
+If you intend to come here, you might want to consider booking a tour as it’s rather far for a cab or Grab to go to (you’ll also have some difficulty finding a cab to head back to town).

 Day 4 – Da Nang